 If you are not a frequent night traveller, something may catch you off guard.
 If you travel a lot at night, carrying safety aids should be habitual anyway.

-In your night-time emergency pack, keep a first aid kit, water–so you don’t have to stop and buy drinks–at least one phone with charged battery (ideally, keep one in the car as a spare, should your day-to-day phone get lost or stolen), a blanket or two, two hazard lamps and a torch, your fluorescent jacket and a notebook and pen should you need to note anything suspicious.
+In your night-time emergency pack, keep a first aid kit, water–so you don’t have to stop and buy drinks–at least one phone with a charged battery (ideally, keep one in the car as a spare, should your day-to-day phone get lost or stolen), a blanket or two, two hazard lamps and a torch, your fluorescent jacket and a notebook and pen should you need to note anything suspicious.
 Keep a copy of your insurance and driver’s licence in case you’re stopped by the police or involved in an incident.

 Ensure your satnav unit is updated regularly and is fully charged.